alt-romes/alt-romes.github.io/posts/2023-06-21-haskell-unicode-syntax-vim.md

 which exposes multiple unicode variants of functions on containers (`Map`s,`Set`s,...) such as `∈`,`∉`,`∅`,`∪`,`∩`,`⊆`,`⊈`.

-Finally, I usually add `default-extensions: UnicodeSyntax` field to my cabal file to make the extension available by default on all modules.
+Finally, I usually add `default-extensions: UnicodeSyntax` to my cabal file to make the extension available by default on all modules.
 However, you can also enable it on a per module basis as usual with `{-# LANGUAGE UnicodeSyntax
 #-}` at the top of the module.